Cornbread and Mystery-Leftovers Skillet Pie GF

-2. Warm Leftovers -- Lightly oil 6 to 8 inch cast iron skillet (unless your leftover selection has a large amount of oil already).
+2. Warm Leftovers -- Lightly oil 6 to 8 inch skillet (unless your leftover selection has a large amount of oil already).
 Pour in a layer of leftovers and top with a layer of sweet white corn kernels as needed to build about a 1 inch layer.
 Move to stove and re-heat on low-heat while mixing corn bread below.

 3. Mix Corn Bread Layer ingredients -- mix all ingredients in a large bowl.